gstokes/Irish-Shipwrecks/README.md

-irishwrecks
+i=Irishwrecks
 ===========

-ASp.NET website, using MVC and Entity framework
+ASP.NET website, using MVC and Entity framework